Hôtel de Beauvais: Novel Elements & Precedents

 The building contains several unexpected elements for an hôtel particulier.
-Public shops are located along the ground level, which may be a continuation of an ancient Roman tradition.
+Public shops were located along the ground level, which may have been a continuation of an ancient Roman tradition.
 The mezzanine windows, which were uncommon in Paris, may have been a throwback to High Renaissance in Rome.
 In the plan, there are different paths for circulation for servants and noblemen.
 Many unusual details of the plan: the corps de logis placed along the street with the cour d’honneur behind, the circular vestibule, the angled passage from the court to the rue de Jouy, the semicircular ending of the court, and the stair at the left rear of the court, were the result of Le Pautre's use of the foundations of the three medieval houses that originally occupied the lot.

-Critical Reception
+Critical reception

 Le Pautre's major triumph was in his treatment of the irregular site and the creation of a symmetrical façade.
 Architectural historians also laud the building for its influence on the free plan; seen in the central cour d’honneur, created by the articulation of pochè and an ambivalence towards solid space.